siriusm46/siriusm46/README.md

 #### Hi there 👋
 I'm a _self-learner_ exploring electronics, interested in hardware design and robotics.
 I’m currently doing projects with **ARM Cortex M3 and AVR**.
 In my free time, I love working on _Machine Learning_ and make some patterns with data!

-Always trying to give **"my STUDENT power"** to Open Source projects by sharing their good points with my friends and writing about them on my blog.
+Always trying to give my **" STUDENT power"** to Open Source projects by sharing their good points with my friends and writing about them on my blog.
 (BIG SUPPORTER ⚡)

 Learned-Working on It | Planning to Learn to Use It
 ------------ | -------------